AtlasCUMC/H1b-counting-tool-H1bTool-/README.md

 ## Introduction

 H1btools is command line computational tool, which can be used for H1b visa related analysis.
-I delvelped H1btools in python, which can be used for any type of data from state department for H1b related.
+I devoloped H1btools in python platform, which can be used for any type of data from state department for H1b related visas.

 ## Useful database

-We used for the following data
+We used for the following data to test H1bTools:

 https://www.foreignlaborcert.doleta.gov/performancedata.cfm

 ## Usage

-H1btools can use both linux (cluster) and mac machine.
+H1btools can use in both linux (cluster) and mac machine.

  python H1bTools.v3.py --help